wazzamatazz/json-time-series-extractor/README.md

 ## Data Sample Keys

 Each `TimeSeriesSample` has a `Key` property that is used to identify the JSON property that was used to generate the sample.
 The key is generated from the `Template` property on the `TimeSeriesExtractorOptions` class.
-For example:
+Consider the following example template:

 ```
 devices/{deviceId}/instruments/{$prop}
 ```

-The parts of the template enclosed in `{` and `}` are placeholders that will be replaced at runtime; `{deviceId}` will be replaced with the value of the property named `deviceId` or the same object as the property being processed, and `{$prop}` will be replaced with the name of the property itself.
-For example, consider the following JSON:
+The parts of the template enclosed in `{` and `}` are placeholders that will be replaced at runtime; `{deviceId}` will be replaced with the value of the property named `deviceId` on the same object as the property being processed, and `{$prop}` will be replaced with the name of the property itself.

+Here is an example JSON document:

 ```json
 {